StreamSwapProtocol/streamswap-contracts/README.md

 ### Creation Fee

 A creation fee is collected to prevent spams.
 Fee collection will be run during finalize stream.
-The fee will be collected at `stream.creation_fee_address` which is the address of the multisig/distribution among parties involved in developing and maintaining the project.
+The fee will be collected at `config.fee_collector` which is the address of the multisig/distribution among parties involved in developing and maintaining the project.

 ## DAO